ros-controls/joss_paper/paper.md

 The repository `ros_controllers` holds several ready-made controllers supporting the most common use-cases for manipulators, mobile and humanoid robots, e.g. a `joint_trajectory_controller` is heavily used with position-controlled robots to interface with MoveIt!.

 Finally, `control_msgs` provides ROS messages used in most controllers offered in `ros_controllers`.

+`ros_control` was conceptualized by Sachin Chitta at Willow Garage Inc. and initial design and implementation was done by Sachin Chitta (then at Willow Garage), Wim Meussen, Vijay Pradeep and Eitan Marder-Epstein (then at HiDOF) before being released open-source.

 # Robots using `ros_control`